CANDELbio/pret-prepare/docs/prepare.md

 3. File processing directives defined in the config file (any time `:pret/input-file` appears)
 4. Matrix processing directives defined in the config file (any time `:pret.matrix/input-file` appears)

-Functionality for parsing the config file is in the namespace `org.parkerici.pret.parse.config`
+Functionality for parsing the config file is in the namespace `org.candelbio.pret.parse.config`

 The context for all entities is inferred from structure.
 I.e., the nesting of entities, such as import -> dataset -> assay -> measurement-set, etc. must correspond to kind parent and child relations.
 This context is parsed with the library contextual and then stored through annotations on the config’s in-memory edn representation.

-The data that is not stored as literals, but must instead be parsed from files is parsed through `org.parkerici.pret.import.engine.parse.data` using the full schema and import context.
+The data that is not stored as literals, but must instead be parsed from files is parsed through `org.candelbio.pret.import.engine.parse.data` using the full schema and import context.
 Each of these directives defines a job that the engine runs.

 The least straight forward portion of the config parsing is as follows: There are two passes through the config file, one prior to namespacing, and one after.
 The reason for this is that we need to infer the namespaces of keys that occur in the context of the config map from their structure before we can namespace them.
 To use the example from above: